akash-tk/members/README.md

 ## How to join the organization

-Add your GitHub username to the [yaml file](./members.yaml) and send a pull request
+Add your GitHub username to [members.yaml](./members.yaml) and send a pull request with your GitHub username.